epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 - stack, to avoid managing ghc and cabal separately, and always have compatible dependency versions that were tested against each other on stackage.org
 - simple-hpack project template, for simpler dependency management
+- Haskell Language Server for IDE
 - ormolu for code formatting
 - hlint - it is very helpful with its non-trivial suggestions on how the code could be simplified, making your code more concise.
+- if you use VS Code - [this extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) includes ormolu and hlint out of the box.

 Patrick Thompson has a great post about [faster iteration in industrial Haskell](https://blog.sumtypeofway.com/posts/fast-iteration-with-haskell.html) on the subject.